Members of the choir recording the 'Sleeper's Prayer' CD, 2019 - Photo: © foxbrushfilms.com

 Dame Emma Kirkby, soprano

 The Choir of Merton College has established itself as one of Oxford’s leading mixed-voice choirs.
 The choir consists of 30 undergraduates and post-graduates, many of whom hold choral scholarships at the College.
 Members of the choir read a wide range of subjects, and some members of the choir are students at other colleges.
 The main focus of the choir’s work is the singing of the services in Merton College Chapel.
 The choir sings three services a week, which allows its members to experience the best of both choral singing and University life while at Oxford.
 Special services such as the Advent, Christmas and Epiphany Carol Services and the Requiem Mass for All Souls also have a large following.
 The choir continues to build its reputation worldwide through numerous international tours, broadcasts and recordings.
+In 2025 the Britten Sinfonia will be 'in residence' at Merton and will work with the choir in concerts, broadcasts and recordings.

 A Choral Scholar at Merton: